lambdaclass/concrete/docs/PURE_CORE_PROOF_ARC.md

   step preserves `result ≤ u64::MAX` given the guard (SMT-assisted if useful, reported as `solver_checked` unless Lean-replayed).

+## Slice 1 status (2026-07-16)

+DONE — the vertical works end-to-end. `Option.unwrap_or` is the first kernel-backed stdlib proof link: `proof-status` shows fingerprint-fresh, `check-proofs` kernel-verifies `option_unwrap_or_correct` through the Examples import, and a body mutation flips it to STALE (the gate's mutation leg pins this).
+Gate: `check_purecore_proofs.sh` (`make test-purecore-proofs`).

+Two pipeline discoveries, both fixed/recorded:
+- Proof attributes did not PARSE on impl methods (flagships only ever attributed free fns) — the impl-method loops now accept spec/proof_by/proof_coverage/proof_fingerprint, and `synthesizeSourceLinks` walks impl methods (core names resolved by unique suffix match; nested module paths re-qualified).
+- The registry REJECTS links on trusted fns ("ineligible: from trusted impl") — principled, and it means `Bytes.view` cannot be the proved exemplar.
+Its guard-and-geometry theorem (`bytes_view_guard_correct`) IS kernel-checked in the Examples lib and referenced by a source comment; a distinct trusted-refinement link class (`#[model_refined_by]`-style, rendered as its own evidence class, never `proved`) is the recorded follow-up for linking it.

 ## Model gaps (recorded, not hidden)

 - PExpr has no loops: full `parse_hex` correctness needs either recursive